selvackp/MySQLRemoteServerDetails/README.md

 Note :

-	1.We have used AWS EC2 Instance to test the code , if you are using VMWare or OnPrem Host Just ignore key_filename 2.Just enter the details you have to connect
+	1.We have used AWS EC2 Instance to test the code , if you are using VMWare or OnPrem Host Just ignore key_filename 2.re_host_password - If no password for AWS machine just enter to fill the next details 3.re_host_key_file - If no keys just enter to move next step .
+We have tested AWS machine , so its required to pass pem key file to connect
+	4.re_host_IP - If any IP works , pass that to RemoteHost IP